ePC: Fast and Deep Predictive Coding in Digital Simulation: Error-based PC and Connections to Other Algorithms

 The mathematical consequence of this difference is that in sPC, the influence of the output error on layer $i$ decreases exponentially with the distance from the output (as explained extensively in \cref{sec:signal_decay_in_state_optim}), while in ePC, this influence is direct and unattenuated. \end{proof}

 \paragraph{Limitations and Caveats}

 While the two formulations are theoretically equivalent in terms of equilibrium points, several practical considerations affect their performance:

 \begin{enumerate} \item \textbf{Optimization Landscape}: The different parameterizations create different state trajectories that may encounter different local minima under stochastic optimization. \item \textbf{Numerical Stability}: The formulations may exhibit different numerical properties, particularly with respect to hyperparameter sensitivity and discretization effects.
 For instance, in \cref{sec:signal_decay_in_state_optim}, the numerical issues of sPC are highlighted. \item \textbf{Implementation Efficiency}: The global connectivity of ePC imposes different computational demands than the local connectivity of sPC, affecting implementation efficiency on different hardware architectures.
-On GPU, the backpropagation algorithm behind ePC is highly efficient, despite being sequential.
+On GPU, the reverse-mode AD underlying ePC is highly efficient, despite being sequential.
 However, the local and parallel nature of sPC enables a far more efficient neuromorphic implementation. \end{enumerate}

 Despite these practical differences, our theoretical equivalence analysis confirms that ePC is a valid reparameterization of PC that preserves its fundamental principles while offering significant computational advantages for deep networks.